 Credit (CR) is equivalent to earning a grade of C or higher; no-credit (NC) is awarded for the equivalent of grade of D or F. Only one such course may count toward a degree or certificate.
 CR/NC does not result in a refund of tuition/fees.

 COVID-19 Exception: All IAI-approved general education courses taken for CR/NC in spring semester 2020 and summer semester 2020 may be applied toward the completion of the General Education Core Curriculum certificate).

 - Tuition and fees: The student choosing the credit/no credit option pays the tuition and fees for the course according to their residency rate as well as additional course fees.

 - Eligibility: The student must meet the admission requirements for the college as well as the prerequisites for the course.

 - Consulting with an academic advisor: The student is strongly encouraged to speak with an academic advisor prior to opting for CR/NC as a grading option.
 CR/NC grades may have an impact on transferability of credits, eligibility for graduate or professional school, maintenance of NCJAA/NCAA eligibility for student athletes, financial aid, and scholarship opportunities.

 - Class expectations: The student is expected to engage in learning activities and complete all class assignments no different than other students in the class.

-- Registration procedure: The student registers for the class and then submits the credit/no credit request form to Admissions no later than the midterm of the class session.
+- Registration procedure: The student registers for the class and then submits the credit/no credit request form to Admissions within the first week of the class session.
 Once registered as a credit/no credit student, the student may not return to the conventional grading system (A,B,C,D, F) for the course.